 The trash bin is on the right side of the dock.
 Drag items to the trash that you want to delete, and please empty your trash before you log out.

 There are a number of ways of finding something you have saved.
 If you remember the name you gave the file when you saved it, you can use the Spotlight application to find it again.
 In the upper-right hand corner of the screen, click on the small magnifying glass icon to expose a search box.
 Type your search and hit enter to find your file.
 If you don’t remember the name of your file, but you remember where you saved it, you can use the Finder application to find your work.
 Click on the smiling face icon on the Dock at the bottom of the screen.
 This will open a window with the computer’s file structure, click through until you find your file.

 If you are used to Windows shortcuts, you will be frustrated to learn that they are different on Macs.
 Some are very similar, while others are very different.
-Here is a long list.
 Here are some of the most common shortcuts:

 ⌘-C = Copy